CMIP6 Envelope Comparison

 Summary high

-The figure displays the projected change in Top-of-Atmosphere (TOA) Longwave Cloud Radiative Effect (LW CRE) for the 2040s (SSP3-7.0) relative to the 1990-2014 baseline, highlighting a dominant Arctic warming signal and complex shifts in tropical convection.
+The figure compares the projected change in Longwave Cloud Radiative Effect (LW CRE) between IFS-FESOM and IFS-NEMO for the 2040–2049 period relative to 1990–2014.
+Both models show strong increases in LW CRE in the Arctic and complex shifts in the tropics, though regional details in the Intertropical Convergence Zone (ITCZ) differ.

 Key Findings